Mustufain/Ulta-hack/README.md

 At this point, the hardware is expensive (~10 000 euros) but the prices are coming down rapidly.
 In a few years, the prices will come down significantly, even to the consumer affordable level (~100 euros).
 As already mentioned in the challenge material, the business opportunities in the environmental testing markets are huge: Effective infection prevention and control reduces health care-associated infections by at least 30% (WHO).
 By hand washing respiratory and intestinal diseases can be reduced by 25-30% (Globalhandwashing.org).

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Prerequisites

+Install all the dependencies using the following command :

+pip install -r requirements.txt

+## Installation

+Run the application using the following command :

+python3 app.py

 # Team

 - Pasi Karppinen :